Tag Archives: email second round

 • Assign an ordering firm’s or ordering contact’s preferred resource to a task with a click.

 Whether you select a previous resource/preferred resource from a list or drag and drop a resource to a task RB9 records it in the related job’s Notes Log and asks if you want to notify the resource.
-(If you try to assign a blocked resource to a task, RB will alert you and not allow the assignment.)
+(If you try to assign a blocked resource to a task, RB9 will alert you and not allow the assignment.)
 You can send the notification by either email or text message or both without leaving the function — or you can wait to send all of the day’s notifications in a batch using the Send Assignment Notifications/Cancellations function.

 Notifications can be sent via text or email or both.
 Notification emails automatically include the reporter worksheet for the task.
 You can customize both the message and whether the worksheet is included in the body of the email, as an attachment, or both.
 You can include other attachments as you are sending the email.
 You can also send an iCalendar file that the resource can import into their own calendar.